webscraperio/web-scraper-documentation/docs/Web Scraper Cloud.md

 ## Page credits

 A page credit represents a single page loaded by the Web Scraper Cloud.
-For example if the scraper has to go trough 100 pages then 100 page credits will be charged.
-If you are extracting 100 records from a single page only one page credit will be charged.
+For example, if the scraper has to navigate through 100 pages, then 100 page credits will be charged.
+If you are extracting 100 records from a single page, only one page credit will be charged.

 Page credits are not deducted for re-scraping empty and failed pages.

 ## Parallel tasks

-A parallel task count represents how many scraping jobs can be run at once.
-If all parallel tasks are already in use and new scraping job is started, it will be scheduled and waiting for a task to free up.
+A parallel task count represents how many scraping jobs can run at once.
+If all parallel tasks are in use and new scraping job is started, it will be scheduled and added to a cue whilst waiting for a task to free up.
 Scraping jobs can be manually stopped and continued to free up a parallel task or change the order in which the scraping jobs will be executed.

 ## Drivers